warrenjch/warrenjch.github.io/_posts/2025-09-15-vol-drag-ito-stratonovich.md

 S_t(\mu dt + \sigma \circ dB_t) &= \left(\mu S + \frac{1}{2}(\sigma S)\sigma\right)dt + \sigma S_t dB_t\\
 \end{align*}$$

-From the first section we can substitute $\mu$ with $\mu + \frac{1}{2}\sigma^2$ to see that the expected geometric return is $\mu$, and the variance drain term has disappeared.
+From the first section we can substitute $\mu$ with $\mu + \frac{1}{2}\sigma^2$ to see that the expected geometric return when we formulate $S_t$ this way is $\mu$, and the variance drain term has disappeared.
 So which method is correct here?

 It turns out that the trick that creates this "contradiction" lies in a small abuse of notation.
-Since we can use the chain rule for Stratonovich integrals, we can simply write:
+Since we can use the chain rule for Stratonovich integrals, we can alternatively write:

 $$\begin{align*}
 d(\ln(S_t)) &= \frac{1}{S_t}dS_t\\